jpomykala/spring-higher-order-components/README.md

 ## @EnableCORS

-This annotation adds filter with which handle CORS.
+This annotation adds filter which handles CORS requests.
 Right now you can configure only allowed origins using ``application.yml`` See example configuration below.

 # Contribution